kili-technology/kili-python-sdk/docs/sdk/tutorials/export_a_kili_project.md

      * YOLO: multiple files only.
      * COCO: single-file only.

-In the output archive, a README.kili.txt file is also output.
+For all the formats, in the output archive, a README.kili.txt file is also output.
 Here is an example of its contents:
 ```
 Exported Labels from KILI
 =========================